Differentially Private Over-the-Air Federated Learning Over MIMO Fading Channels: Numerical Results

 As a final remark, we emphasize that the BS-side information extraction mechanism has a critical impact on the WD-side DP mechanism design.
-Taking the BS-side private information extractors into account, the WDs should impose larger artificial noise for privacy preservation in FL systems over MIMO channels compared with the counterpart over MISO channels, as the latter cannot distinguish the transmit signal of a particular WD from others owing to the superposition nature of over-the-air model aggregation \cite{9174426}.
+Taking the BS-side private information extractors into account, the WDs should impose larger artificial noise for privacy preservation in FL systems over MIMO channels compared with the counterpart over MISO channels, as the latter cannot distinguish the transmit signal of a particular WD from others owing to the superposition nature of over-the-air model aggregation \cite{9174426}. { On the other hand, the MIMO-based over-the-air receiver can harness high array gains to effectively minimize the aggregation error in local gradients.
+This implies that, although a MIMO system demands a higher degree of artificial noise at the WDs, its proficiency in enhancing the accuracy of over-the-air model aggregation may result in a larger learning convergence rate, as will be further illustrated in the following section.}